![]() deutsches Glossar |

 once by a route locking element that releases the signal to be cleared.

-The switches and signals are not directly connected by locking
+The points and signals are not directly connected by locking

 sequences. (see also: CASCADE LOCKING)